Concrete Island (2018)

 Digital Nomad (2002)

 Ethernet / Telegraph (2014) (S) (with Standard Planets)

 German drummer and - see the title of his first release :-) Grosskopf is member of Ashra and has some kind of a cult status and he has been around for quite a while too.
 He has played with Agitation Free, The Cosmic Jokers, Ash Ra Tempel, Ashra and Manuel Goettsching, Klaus Schulze, Bernd Kistenmacher, among others, released several solo albums and is still actively involved in the production and playing for many artists.
 His albums are a must for Berlin School completist and simply a great listen.

 Italian artist who mainly composes Dark Ambient music under various monikers.
-This one, however, is an imaginary soundtrack to a 70's Italian television series, with a fitting analogue style.
+A Come Andromeda, however, is an imaginary soundtrack to a 70's Italian television series, with a fitting analogue style.

 Paradise Now (1969)